Kiage24/SBCG857/README.md

 # SBCG857
-Sequencing,sequencing analysis and HPC.
+## Sequencing,sequencing analysis and HPC.

 # QC ASSIGNMENT 1

 ## EXERCISE 1:SAM header line
 Look at the following line from the header of the BAM file

-What does RG stand for?
+Q.What does RG stand for?

  Read group;it indicates the number of reads for a given sample

-What is the sequencing platform?
+Q.What is the sequencing platform?

  Illumina

-What is the sequencing centre?
+Q.What is the sequencing centre?

  SC

-What is the lane ID?
+Q.What is the lane ID?

  ERR003612

-What is the expected fragment insert size?
+Q.What is the expected fragment insert size?

  2000